tuva-health/docs/docs/archive/cms-cclf.md

 [Code on GitHub](https://github.com/tuva-health/medicare_cclf_connector)

 The Medicare CCLF Connector maps CMS's Claim and Claim Line Feed (CCLF) data model to the Tuva [Input Layer](input-layer).
 CCLF data are claims data files that are made available to organizations that participate in value-based payment programs (e.g., the Medicare Shared Savings
 Program).

-## Methods

 Working with CCLF data can be challenging.
 The data will be duplicated in many ways.
 You will receive regular files and run-out files, which often overlap.
 The other challenge is that member and claim identifiers may shift over time.